 Perhaps surprisingly, it’s not just the Pembroke Place courts which survive from this class of small dwelling.
 There are still back-to-backs in Liverpool, as illustrated by a modern photo of Duke’s Terrace, off Duke Street.
 These houses have, as you might expect, been converted into modern dwellings, by knocking them through so the building has two ‘fronts’.
 If nothing else, this proves that not all these small houses were poorly constructed.

 As this book demonstrates, it was the factors surrounding living conditions – the number of people in each house, the lack of amenities, and social attitudes to the working class – that shaped these places.

 Buy the book

 The book is available now for £7.99.
 There are two good places to get it from:

-- Courts and Alleys from University of Liverpool Press, its publisher, or
+- Courts and Alleys from the Museum of Liverpool shop, or

 - Courts and Alleys from the Hive network, which helps support independent bookshops near you.

 (Disclosure: if you buy via Hive, this website gets a small commission to help keep it running).